Skip to main content

 Civil Rights Historic Context

-The City of Fort Collins and McDoux Preservation are currently working on a civil rights historic context project.
-This project seeks to document how and where Fort Collins community members have sought greater civil rights and recognition of human rights over the last two centuries.
-This project is grant funded from the State Historical Fund.
+The City of Fort Collins and McDoux Preservation recently completed a civil rights historic context project supported by the State Historical Fund that documents how and where Fort Collins community members have sought greater civil rights and recognition of human rights over the last two centuries.
+The next step is to properties identified in the report to learn more about them.

 Learn more